thinkingserious/sendgrid-devrel-api/README.md

 This API allows you to interact with data related to SendGrid's Dev Rel (Developer Relations) KPIs (Key Performance Indicators).
+The goal is to make this code general enough for usage by any Developer Relations team.

 # Setup